roliveira81/CI-MS3-Portuglish/README.md

 ##### Existing Features

 > - Designed with HTML, CSS, JavaScript, Python+Flask, MongoDB.
 > - [Posts](https://portuglish-app.herokuapp.com/index) - Home page with list of published posts and a Search bar ordered by creation date.
-It gives options to like or dislike any content.;
+It gives options to like or dislike any content;
-> - [About](https://portuglish-app.herokuapp.com/about) - About section is a static page to conceptualize the application idea:
+> - [About](https://portuglish-app.herokuapp.com/about) - About section is a static page to conceptualize the application idea;
 > - [Register](https://portuglish-app.herokuapp.com/register) - New User registration page;
 > - [Sign In](https://portuglish-app.herokuapp.com/login) - Sign-In page and Sign out feature;
 > - [New Post](https://portuglish-app.herokuapp.com/create_post) - Page for authenticated users to collaborate with the project creating relevant posts;
 > - [Profile](https://portuglish-app.herokuapp.com/profile/Roberto%20Oliveira) - Profile page to allow collaborators to create, edit, activate, deactivate or delete posts;

 ##### Features left to Implement.
 > In the future, it would be nice to implement the following features:
->   - Search posts by category and tags
+>   - Search posts by situation or sentiment and tags
 >   - Allow visitors comments
+>   - Report posts

 ### Portuglish Database Model and Schema